-- Scheme of Administration •
+- Scheme of Administration

 - Scheme of Delegated Functions

 - Standing Orders

 - Standing Orders Relating to Contracts

 - Code of Conduct for Employees

-- Anti-Fraud and Bribery Strategy
+- Anti-Fraud, Bribery and Theft Strategy

-- Defalcation Procedures [See Appendix 1 of Discipline Procedures]
+- Fraud, Bribery and Theft Investigation procedure

 2. Accounting Procedures

 2.1 Procedures and Records

 All of the Council's accounting systems and the format of its accounting records must be approved by the Chief Financial Officer.